platipodium/vinos/doc/odd/paper.md

  * how often to go out
  * what gear to use and what species to target

 Its **scope** is the German North sea small-scale fisheries.
 This encompasses some 300 vessels based in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone (EEZ).
-The target species is currently restricted to the most important ones: plaice, sole and brown shrimp, but is in principle extensible to further target species like Norwegian lobster or whiting.
+The currently simulated target species are the three most important ones: plaice, sole and brown shrimp, but the model is in principle extensible to further species like Norwegian lobster, sprat or whiting.

 The **intended audience** of the ABM are marine researchers and government agencies concerned with spatial planning, environmental status assessment, and climate change mitigation.
 It can also assist in a stakeholder dialogue with tourism and fishers to contextualize the complexity of the interactions between fisheries economics, changing resources and regulatory restrictions.
 It is intended to be used for communication of and scenario development for future sustainable fisheries at the German North Sea coast.

 ## Entities, state variables, and scales

 The primary agents in the ABM are the fishing vessels, denoted as *boats*.
-They are linked to supplementary classes of agents that describe the *gears* used for fishing, the target species denoted as *preys* and the *ports* where boats land their catch.
+They are linked to supplementary classes of agents that describe the *gears* used for fishing, the target species denoted as *preys*, and the *ports* where boats land their catch.
 The agents interact with the *environment* that describes the *spatial domain* and resource and regulatory changes.

 ### The primary agent: boats

-Boats are located at ports, according to the distribution of the German fleet in those ports.
-In the German fleet there are four distinct clusters of small-scale fisheries vessels  that have typical vessel and crew size,  gear and fishing strategy (@Oerey2023).
+Boats are located at ports, according to the empirical distribution of the German fleet in those ports.
+In the German fleet there are four distinct clusters of small-scale fisheries vessels  that have typical vessel and crew size,  gear and fishing strategy [@Oerey2023].
 With those come physical  (speed, length, capacity, engine power) and economic properties (fixed and variable costs).
 Boats have a catch efficiency that tries to model the experience of the individual boat owners.

 <!-- @todo  we need to work on catch-efficiency, maybe leave it out? -->